dantebarross/dantebarross.github.io/index.md

-## Presentation
+## Hi!
-Hi, my name is [Danilo Barros](https://github.com/dantebarross) and in this page I'll be talking a little about my knowledge trajectory.
+My name is [Danilo Barros](https://github.com/dantebarross) and in this page I'll be talking a little about my knowledge trajectory.

 ### Graduations
 I have some graduations!